eliasuran/terminal-spotify/README.md

+## work in progress

+### features

-## control spotify solely by commands
+- control spotify player in the terminal using commands

-why use it:

-- never leave terminal

-- use vim

-- never leave terminal